 We believe our proprietary and patented PEA technology has broad application in proteomics at large scale in high-multiplex discovery as well as in more targeted clinical trial and diagnostic applications.
 Compared to many other technologies, PEA can enable faster, better-informed decisions in human protein biomarker research by providing protein biomarker targets in high-multiplex with an assay performance that does not compromise on data quality.
 To achieve a consistently high assay performance for all biomarker targets in our library, our proprietary and comprehensive validation framework, which was developed with regulatory processes in mind, includes critical performance criteria such as specificity, sensitivity, dynamic range, scalability, lack of interference, reproducibility and precision.
 Our products require only 1 μL or less of sample volume, which is approximately 20 to 1,000 times less than the sample volume required by certain other proteomics technologies.
 This sample volume efficiency combined with our high-multiplexing capabilities is designed to provide high throughput at a reasonable cost, which is important for any platform used in large-scale proteomics where researchers are looking to analyze thousands of proteins in thousands of samples in the same study over weeks or months.
-Our customers have validated the utility and value of our technology and products, as evidenced by use of our products in studies that have been published in over 500 peer-reviewed publications and by expanding usage of our products in clinical trials.
+Our customers have validated the utility and value of our technology and products, as evidenced by use of our products in studies that have been published in approximately 560 peerreviewed publications and by expanding usage of our products in clinical trials.
 Most importantly, our technology provides our customers with one platform they can use from protein biomarker discovery in high-multiplex to clinical decision making and diagnostics, with broad applicability across substantially all relevant biological sample types.

-Our technology today incorporates a leading library of approximately 1,500 highly validated protein biomarker targets that our customers can detect and quantify in their samples.
+Our technology today incorporates a leading library of approximately 3,000 highly validated protein biomarker targets that can be detected and quantified in human plasma as well as other sample types and matrices.
 Our current library focuses on proteins detectable in plasma, in order to provide clinically relevant, actionable and meaningful insights to our customers.
-We plan to increase our library to approximately 3,000 protein biomarker targets in 2021 and to grow beyond 6,000 protein biomarker targets over time.
+We plan to increase our library to grow beyond 6,000 protein biomarker targets over time.
 Currently, the Human Proteome Project, with a catalog of approximately 5,000 circulating proteins, provides one of the most comprehensive analyses of proteins detectable in blood.
 Accordingly, we believe that as we grow our library to an equivalent size and depth, we would be able to provide a holistic and high-resolution view of the plasma proteome encompassing the most relevant biological processes and pathways in the human body.
-We also believe that our PEA technology's ability to provide this holistic, broad and deep, real-time view of human biology with high data quality and throughput will allow us to further differentiate ourselves from established and emerging proteomics technologies.
+In fact, when overlaying our library with the Reactome, a comprehensive database of biological pathways, our 3,000 protein biomarker targets offer a complete coverage of all major pathways, such as the immune system or metabolism.
+We also believe that our PEA technology's ability to provide this holistic, broad and deep, real-time view of human biology with high data quality and throughput will allow us to further differentiate ourselves from established and emerging high-multiplex proteomics technologies.
 Based on our platform's broad capabilities, over time we also plan to include protein biomarker targets in our library that are not typically detectable in plasma.
 Our library expansion process includes consultations with KOLs and our customers and a rigorous curation process undertaken by our data scientists, who apply machine learning methods to identify and select the most biologically impactful and clinically relevant biomarkers.